 When a member of the teaching and research faculty considers initiating an appeal, that faculty member should consult the procedures posted on the Faculty Senate website to determine the correct procedure for filing the appeal.
 The Committee shall report its findings and make its recommendations to the Provost.
 If the appeal is of the Provost for Academic Affair’s recommendation, the Committee shall report its findings and make its recommendations to the President of the University.
 The decision of the President is final.

 It is incumbent upon appellants to ensure that they adhere to the University’s Time Schedule for Personnel Decisions or request in writing an adjustment to the schedule.
-For matters that are not covered under the University Time Schedule for Personnel Decisions, it is the responsibility of the appellant to initiate an appeal within thirty (30) calendar days of the time when he or she knows or should have known of the act or action that is the basis for the appeal.
+For matters that are not covered under the University Time Schedule for Personnel Decisions, it is the responsibility of the appellant to initiate an appeal within thirty (30) calendar days of the time when they know or should have known of the act or action that is the basis for the appeal.
 Exceptions to this time limitation may be made by the Committee, with the agreement of the faculty member, when the Committee determines that there is just cause for such an exception.
 Such exceptions shall be reported to the Provost.
 Failure to abide by these time lines shall result in the loss of the right to appeal.

 Recommendations of the committee not in the appellant’s favor may be appealed to the next higher level, up to the President.